If you are looking for a cocktail that is pure summer in a glass, you’ll enjoy celebrating National Mint Julep Day – honored each year on May 30.

 - National Pina Colada Day

-There are close to 2000 National Days in the year and over 150 of them are celebrated in May.
-To see them all, have a look at this post to discover more about the National Days in May, as well as the May Printable Calendar of National Days.
+There are close to 2000 national days in the year and over 150 of them are celebrated in May.
+To see them all, have a look at this post to discover more about the national days in May.

 Pin this post for National Mint Julep Day Day for later